michaelzhiluo/starburst/README.md

 ### Setup Gurobi

-We followed this link: https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer to setup Gurobi on our machines.
-This may vary across different distributions.
-Please place your `gurobi.lic` file in `/opt/gurobi` or your home directory.
+The Gurboi Optimizer should already be installed from setting up the Python dependencies.
+To provide the license, place your `gurobi.lic` file in `/opt/gurobi` or your home directory.

-It involved:
-- Installing Gurobi Optimizer
-- Retrieving and setting up Gurobi license, which is provided to artifact evaluators

 See `skyburst/notebooks/tab4_optimal_solver.ipynb` to run the MILP and evaluate it against Starburst and other baselines.
-Our experiments run the MILP for 8 hours, but we set it at 2 hours for the artifact evaluators.

-To run a headless version of the notebook, use the following command:
+Our experiments run the MILP for 8 hours; to run a headless version of the notebook, use the following command:
 ```
-jupyter nbconvert --to notebook --execute '/home/gcpuser/skyburst/skyburst/notebooks/tab4_optimal_solver.ipynb' --output='/home/gcpuser/skyburst/skyburst/notebooks/tab4_optimal_solver_out.ipynb' --ExecutePreprocessor.timeout=-1
+jupyter nbconvert --to notebook --execute 'skyburst/notebooks/tab4_optimal_solver.ipynb'--ExecutePreprocessor.timeout=-1
 ```

 We also plot Gantt charts to show which jobs run on cluster and on cloud.
 An example is provided below, with captions to correctly interpret the Gantt chart: